Skip to content

 Using Docker

-When running Fief server with Docker, the most straightforward way is to use the -e option on the command line, as shown in the Quickstart section.
+When running Fief server with Docker, the most straightforward way is to use the -e option on the command line, as shown in Getting started.

 docker run \